 The Microsoft SAM program is a trusted IT advisory service based on industry SAM standards that help customers gain data insights, optimize licensing, minimize risks, and be more productive with their IT investments.
 SAM engagements provide a 360-degree view of the customer's IT infrastructure and a set of recommendations on ways to improve their overall asset management, license management, and SAM policies and procedures.
 With this comprehensive view, customers get valuable recommendations on areas that are most challenging for their business.
 SAM engagements are performed by Microsoft SAM Certified Partners and are voluntary.
 We believe that SAM can be a strategic advantage for all our customers.
 Learn from customers how SAM has benefited their business.

 No, Microsoft SAM and license compliance verification are not the same.
-The table below shows the differentiation between SAM and license compliance verification.
+The list below shows the differentiation between SAM and license compliance verification.

 Microsoft uses a programmatic approach to select customers for license compliance verification.
 Any customer with a Microsoft volume license may be selected.
 Microsoft performs license compliance verifications with a limited number of customers each year, to verify customers’ compliance to the terms and conditions of their respective agreements with Microsoft.